 The baskets provide a safe place for infants to sleep preventing harm from mothers accidentally rolling onto the babies during sleep.

-This project would suit anyone and is already fully funded.
-The volunteer would only need to commit to two days shopping for some items, cutting the foam for mattresses, sorting and packing the donated clothes, toys and soaps and then making the delivery to the hospital.
-The contents of the basket is fully listed at butterfly.
+This project would suit anyone and is already fully funded and can be done alongside volunteering with other projects, as volunteers only need to commit around two days; shopping for some items, cutting the foam for mattresses, sorting and packing the donated clothes, toys and soaps and then making the delivery to the hospital.
+The contents of the basket is fully listed at Butterfly Space Lodge.

 There is a requirement that on delivery of the baskets the volunteers read a prepared script to the new mother.
 It would be advisable to be acquainted of this before arrival at the hospital and arranged with a nurse that you are coming for them to translate.
 Contacts are available.